adamhaile/surplus/README.md

 ### Special `fn` property

 A `fn` property specifies a function to be applied to a node.
-It is useful for encapsulating a bit of reusable behavior or settings.
+It is useful for encapsulating a bit of reusable behavior or properties.

 ```javascript
 import { data } from 'surplus-fn-data'; // two-way data binding utility